 With a MERP, employers set a monthly allowance amount for each employee.
 That allowance represents the maximum amount an employer will reimburse the employee for their monthly healthcare expenses.

 Employees purchase the healthcare products and services they want with their own money.
-Depending on the type of MERP used, and the rules established by the employer, employees may also purchase individual health insurance policies.
+Depending on the type of MERP you offer, and the rules you establish, employees may also purchase individual health insurance policies.

 After making their purchase, employees submit proof of their qualified expenses in the form of documentation.
 This document could be a receipt or explanation of benefits.